Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been assigned a CVSS v4.0 base score of 8.7 HIGH (CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N) and a CVSS v3.1 base score of 7.5 HIGH (CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H).
-The vulnerability is associated with CWE-457 (Use of Uninitialized Variable) (F5 NVD).
+The vulnerability has been assigned a CVSS v4.0 score of 8.7 HIGH by F5 Networks with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N. Additionally, it received a CVSS v3.1 Base Score of 7.5 HIGH with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H. The vulnerability is classified under CWE-457 (Use of Uninitialized Variable) (NVD).

 Source: This report was generated using AI